sma/darti/article.md

 And voila, the interpreter correctly prints "120", so recursive function call (and other function calls, too), work as expected.
 This starts to become actually useful.

 Of course, is it just the tip of the iceberg, as we only support functions and simple expressions.
 Adding conditionals and loops shouldn't be difficult.
-A switch with pattern matching on the other hand, would be difficult.
+A switch with pattern matching, on the other hand, would be difficult.
 You'd also have to think about how to pass `DartFunction` objects to built-in functions because Dart has no easy way to deal with different arities, like for example an `apply` function.
 And classes, methods and method calls are in a whole different league.
 Because we cannot create real Dart classes or methods at runtime, we need to simulate them and then distinguish between classes of the runtime environment and user defined classes.
 And if we want to use this interpreter with Flutter or other AOT compiled environment, we cannot use mirrors to directly call built-in stuff, but need to create our own shadow class hierarchy, similar to how I mapped the `print` function.

 That get's very tedious fast and I'd recommend to write some code that automatically generates this for the standard library, using mirrors.
-It was always the point in time where I gave up.
+This was always the point in time where I gave up.

 Just try this: